-A Board of Directors of up to 12 members, who meet at least three times a year, administers the charity.
 A Chairman is appointed by the Directors to manage the day to day operations of the charity.
 Directors are required to disclose all relevant interests and withdraw from decisions where a conflict of interest arises.

-The directors of the charitable company are its Directors for the purposes of charity law and throughout this report are collectively referred to as the Directors.
-As set out in the Articles of Association, the Chairman of the Directors is nominated by the Directors.
 One third of the Directors retire at each Annual General Meeting.
 Those longest in office retire first.
 Between those of equal service, choice is made by drawing lots.
 Retiring Directors are eligible for re-election.
 The Directors have the power to co-opt any individual member or authorised representative to fill a vacancy in their number or be an additional Trustee.
 New directors undergo an induction where they meet with the volunteer co-ordinator and other Directors and are made aware of their responsibilities as company directors and charity trustees.